-“Neighbor Up Spotlight,” a podcast telling the stories of unsung heroes in Cleveland, is kicking off Season 3.
-Hosted and produced by Cleveland resident Carol Malone, the podcast focuses on members of Neighbor Up, a network of about 3,000 Greater Cleveland residents making positive change in their neighborhoods.
+“Neighbor Up Spotlight,” a podcast telling the stories of unsung heroes in Cleveland, is kicking off Season 4.
+Created, hosted and produced by Cleveland resident Carol Malone, the podcast focuses on members of Neighbor Up, a network of about 3,000 Greater Cleveland residents making positive change in their neighborhoods.
 Each episode is like listening in on a kitchen table conversation between Carol and her guest.

 Neighbor Up was launched and is supported by Neighborhood Connections, the community-building program.